hepabolu/programming-by-stealth/docs/pbs86.md

 ## 3 Syntaxes for Defining JavaScript Functions (Redux)

 It often comes as a surprise to novice JavaScript programmers that there is no single way of defining a function.
-Throughout this series we’ve seen the three commonly used syntaxes for defining functions.
+Throughout this series we’ve met the three commonly used syntaxes for defining functions.
 I want to revisit them as a group so as to point out how they’re similar, and more importantly, how they differ from each other.
 For completeness I should also mention that a 4th method of creating functions does exist, but it’s more theoretical than practical.
 I’ve never seen it used anywhere but in the documentation!
 If you’re curious, I’m referring to the [Function constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function).
 We’ve ignored it so far in this series, and I’m going to continue to do so 🙂

 Before we go any further, just a quick note on the example code snippets.
 These can be run in the JavaScript console on any page, but have been tested in the console on the file `pbs86a.html` in this instalment’s ZIP.
 Note that, for clarity, the examples have all been simplified to omit the argument checking you should carry out when writing production code.